Sell Your Alexandrite Gemstone Today

 Alexandrite is a form of chrysoberyl.
 It scores an 8.5 on the hardness scale, and is third hardest of all gems.
 Depending on light and viewing angle, it displays hues of red, green, and orange-yellow.
 Fine examples have a green to bluish-green color when viewed in natural daylight, but appear red to purplish-red under incandescent light.

-Rarity, Coloration, and Source are the Main Alexandrite Value Factors
+Rarity, Coloration, and Source Are The Main Alexadnrite Valuation Factors

 Numerous factors affect alexandrite value, including rarity, coloration, and source.
 Many Brazilian examples display superior purple and red hues, while Russian alexandrite usually displays superior green tones.
 Ability to display color change is one of the most important valuation factors.
 Examples of Russian alexandrite are rare as new production is limited and most original Russian-sourced stones are housed in museums and private collections.
 If you have old Russian alexandrite, your stone is likely of greater value than similar-sized stones from other sources.